-When replacing the battery, use only IBM Part Number 33F8354 or an equivalent type battery recommended by the manufacturer.
+When replacing the lithium battery, use only IBM Part Number 33F8354 or an equivalent type battery recommended by the manufacturer.
+If your system has a module containing a lithium battery, replace it only with the same module type made by the same manufacturer.
 The battery contains lithium and can explode if not properly used, handled, or disposed of.